GVSU-CIS371/gvsu-cis371.github.io/_sources/exams/midterm-exam-topics.md

 Our midterm exam is a closed-book exam.
 However, you are allowed to use a cheat-sheet, which should be an A4 size paper, written on both sides.
 You can write anything you want on this cheat-sheet.
 During the exam, the use of laptops or any computers is prohibited.

-- 2 coding questions (around 3 lines of code each)
+- Multiple-choice questions
-- 7 True/False questions
+- True/False questions
-- 6 multiple-choice questions
+- Coding questions

 Our Midterm Exam will cover the following topics:

-- HTML, DOM, Cascading Style Sheets (CSS), Typescript
+- HTML, DOM
 - Cascading Style Sheets (CSS)
   - 3 ways to apply CSS to HTML
   - CSS Selector